Do I have to live on campus?

 Can I live in any of the on-campus facilities?

-Freshmen and transfer students are welcome to live in Green Residence Hall.
+Freshmen and students with fewer than 29 credit hours earned are welcome to live in Green Residence Hall.
 Students with more than 29 credit hours are eligible to live in the upperclassmen facilities.

 Do you allow pets?